LoveNui/ETL-with-AWS-EMR-and-MWAA/README.md

 2. test_features.csv
 3. train_salaries.csv

-**Amazon Managed Apache Airflow (MWAA)**: A serviced hosted on AWS that manage Apache Airflow on the server side.
+**Amazon Managed Apache Airflow (MWAA)**: A service hosted on AWS that manage Apache Airflow on the server side.
 This takes away the user's responsibility in repetitively configuring the airflow environment, which can be unnecessarily time-consuming and mundane.
 I decided to launch an airflow environment on Amazon MWAA so I can manage the data pipeline without having to worry about the underlying hardware configuration.

 **Amazon Elastic MapReduce (EMR)**: Amazon EMR can be used to process a large amount of data using tools such as Apache Hadoop/Spark.
 The user can easily provision resources for the clusters in a highly scalable Big Data environment.

+**Amazon CloudFormation**: A service that provisions a set of infrastructure resources in a reuseable way by a template.
+For example, you can launch multiple AWS services simultaneously by specifying the corresponding configuration.

+## Goal
-**Goal**: Launch an Amazon MWAA environment to create a data pipeline that orchestrates a batch ETL processing workflow in Amazon EMR.
+Launch an Amazon MWAA environment to create a data pipeline that orchestrates a batch ETL processing workflow in Amazon EMR.

+## Architecture Overview
-**Architecture Overivew**: At a high level, the AWS cloud environment for this project is illustrated below.
+At a high level, the AWS cloud environment for this project is illustrated below.

 ![](images/architecture_overview.png)

-- The Amazon MWAA environment requires a VPC that spans across 2 different availability zones, each of which consists of a public and a private subnet, respectively.
+An Amazon MWAA environment requires the following resources:
+- a VPC that spans across 2 different availability zones, each of which consists of a public and a private subnet, respectively.
-- The airflow environment will run in the private subnets and be connected to the internet through a NAT gateway in the public subnets.
+- a NAT gateway with a route table in each public subnet to connect to the internet
-- A S3 gateway VPC endpoint is established in each availability zone to ensure private connection between Amazon MWAA and Amazon S3.
+- A S3 gateway VPC endpoint in each availability zone to ensure private connection between Amazon MWAA and Amazon S3.
-- An EMR interface VPC endpoint is established in each availability zone to ensure secure connection to Amazon EMR from Amazon MWAA.
+- An EMR interface VPC endpoint in each availability zone to ensure secure connection to Amazon EMR from Amazon MWAA.

+All the above resources are provisioned in the template airflow_cft.yml using Amazon CloudFormation.
+These are essential in properly setting up the airflow environment in AWS MWAA.
+Reference the pipeline design diagram below for a clearer illustration.

+![](images/pipeline_design.png)

 ## Pipeline Design

-![](images/pipeline_design.png)
+![]

+At a high-level, the data pipeline orchestrates the following tasks:
+1.